Communication technologies are systems that allow us to transmit data between devices, such as over a local area network or the internet.

 A major limitation of ad-hoc networks are the performance issues that these networks suffer from.
 There are a number of performance issues, most notably:

 - Maximum Speed – ad-hoc networks cannot transfer data as fast as networks in infrastructure mode as they have a smaller maximum data transfer speed.
+The speeds can also be affected by the increased interference.

-- Maximum Range – wireless routers have higher powered antennas and so can provide much greater ranges than wireless connections directly between devices.
+- Maximum Range – wireless routers have higher-powered antennas and so can provide much greater ranges than wireless connections directly between devices.
 Other methods of ad-hoc networks like Bluetooth and USB cables have very short ranges too.
 Further, when in ad-hoc mode, operating systems usually hide the signal strength indicator.

 With these performance issues in mind, why do we use ad-hoc mode at all?
 Think about different situations it would be used in and why ad-hoc mode is preferable.